IntersectMBO/cardano-node-tests/doc/running_local_cluster.md

 # How to start local cluster

+## What is a local cluster
 A **local cluster** is a local Cardano blockchain that consists of 3 stake pools and 1 BFT node.
 The chain is started in Byron era and it is moved in the desired era, similarly to Mainnet, using Update Proposals.
 The default `testnet-magic` value is 42.

 Using a local cluster you can test/play/interact with all the Cardano blockchain functionalities - from block creation, to rewards generation based on the stake delegated to each of the stake pool, generating and sending all kinds of transactions, to interacting with Plutus scripts.

+**Local cluster parameters**:
+- slotLengthe: 200ms
+- epochLenght: 1000 slots per epoch (that is 200sec)
+- activeSlotsCoeff: 0.1 (that means there will be ~ 100 blocks per epoch)

 ## Requirements